Amur Flotilla: History

+In 1931, the Far Eastern Military Flotilla was renamed the Amur Military Flotilla.
 Neon Antonov (1907–1948) was transferred to command the flotilla in preparation for the war against Japan.
-During the operation, the AMF (eight monitors, eleven gunboats, 52 armored launches etc.) under the command of Antonov cooperated with the armies of the 1st and the 2nd Far Eastern fronts on the Amur, Ussuri, and Sungari rivers and Lake Khanka.
+During the operation, the AMF (eight monitors, 11 gunboats, 52 armoured motor gunboats, c.
+70 aircraft) under the command of Antonov cooperated with the armies of the 1st and the 2nd Far Eastern Fronts on the Amur, Ussuri, and Sungari rivers and Lake Khanka.

-The Amur Military Flotilla was disbanded on 7 June 1998.